Go Back

 • Drain the lentils well, then add to a food processor.
 Blend for several seconds, followed by a few pulses, until partially blended with a few pieces still intact.
 Transfer to a large bowl and set aside.
 Wipe out the food processor bowl.

-Watch this Youtube video at the 11:26 mark to see the desired texture.
+TIP: Watch this video at the 11:26 mark to see the desired texture.

 • Warm the tortillas.
 Add a few tortillas to a cast iron (or other) skillet over medium-high heat.
 Warm for about 30 seconds per side.
 Stack and wrap tortillas in a dish towel to keep them warm.